Accredited HVAC Schools in Lubbock, TX

 The college offers students three HVAC programs:

-- Commercial refrigeration installation technician certificate (24 credit-hours): Coursework includes commercial refrigeration, advanced electricity, troubleshooting, heat pumps, advanced controls, commercial air conditioning, and specialized commercial refrigeration.
+- Commercial refrigeration installation technician certificate (24 credits): Coursework includes commercial refrigeration, advanced electricity, troubleshooting, heat pumps, advanced controls, commercial air conditioning, and specialized commercial refrigeration.

-- HVAC/R degree (60 credit-hours): Coursework includes all the classes for the certificates, with the addition of business and professional speech, and general education electives that include math and science.
+- HVAC/R degree (60 credits): Coursework includes all the classes for the certificates, with the addition of business and professional speech, and general education electives that include math and science.

 All three programs require a capstone experience to graduate.